JChristensen/Timezone/README.md

 TimeChangeRule usEST = {"EST", First, Sun, Nov, 2, -300};   //UTC - 5 hours
 ```

-For a time zone that does not change to daylight/summer time, pass the same rule twice to the constructor, for example:
-`Timezone usAZ(usMST, usMST);`

 ## Coding Timezone objects
-There are two ways to define **Timezone** objects.
+There are three ways to define **Timezone** objects.

 By first defining **TimeChangeRule**s (as above) and giving the daylight time rule and the standard time rule (assuming usEDT and usEST defined as above):
 `Timezone usEastern(usEDT, usEST);`

+For a time zone that does not change to daylight/summer time, pass a single rule to the constructor.
+For example:
+`Timezone usAZ(usMST, usMST);`

 By reading rules previously stored in EEPROM.
 This reads both the daylight and standard time rules previously stored at EEPROM address 100:
 `Timezone usPacific(100);`